 SUP Leash: Most SUPs come with a leash that you can attach.
 If it doesn’t come with one, you’ll need to buy one.
 It’s a critically important piece of equipment to keep yourself attached to the SUP.

 It’s possible that a strong wave could knock you off the SUP.
 With currents, your SUP could disappear far away from you very fast with you unable to recover it.
 Then you’re on your own.
-When you’re attached on a SUP leash, this is no longer as much of a concern.
+When you’re attached to a SUP leash, this is no longer as much of a concern.

-Wetsuits: The wetsuit isn’t an essential, but for anyone who doesn’t want to look like a prune when they get out of the water, then it is more desirable.
+Wetsuits: The wetsuit isn’t essential, but for anyone who doesn’t want to look like a prune when they get out of the water, then it is more desirable.
 For colder waters, the wetsuit becomes more important to avoid the body temperature dropping fast and getting you into trouble.

 When trying on a wetsuit, be sure to lift your arms and emulate similar moves as you have in the water to make sure it’s not too tight on your body.

 Other Gear: For non-inflatable boards, you might need a roof rack if the board won’t fit inside the back of the vehicle or the trunk.
 Webbing straps are used on the top deck of the board if they’re not already there or you could add more.
 They sometimes have cam locks and are used to secure your board, so it won’t get stolen when unattended.
-A water bottle is useful to slide inside the webbing to keep hydrated; makes sure it’s water proof to avoid salt water getting inside the bottle.[/su_row]
+A water bottle is useful to slide inside the webbing to keep hydrated; makes sure it’s waterproof to avoid salt water getting inside the bottle.[/su_row]

 SUP Surfing Tips